WILDLIFE AT LEISURE

-No more than two or three miles in any one day, and always at a slow pace, ideally suited to photography.
+Very gentle, just two or three miles a day, and always at a slow pace, ideally suited to photography.

 Included in the Price

 All flights.
-All transport, accommodation and meals in Italy.
+All transport, accommodation and meals in Turkey.
 Services of your leaders.
-Please note: the drinks, tips, and items of a personal nature including travel insurance, are not included.
+Please note: drinks, tips, and items of a personal nature, including insurance, are not included.

 How to Book

 Contact us to check there is availability for the number of places you require.
 Download a booking form or contact us and we will send one to you.
 Complete and send to us.
 You will receive confirmation of your place and then a detailed information pack will be dispatched to you about twelve weeks before departure.
-Flower, bird and butterfly checklists are available.
+Flower and bird checklists are available.